-Imax, Itr, Imin and Ist are to be specified by the manufacturer in accordance with Table 1 and Table 2.
+Imax, Itr, Imin and Ist are to be specified by the manufacturer in accordance with Table 2 and Table 3.

-Continuous current at Imax is the value associated with self-heating.

-Note: Annex E provides additional information about accuracy classes and current values.
+Note: Annex D provides additional information about accuracy classes and current values.

-Table 1 – Minimum current ratios for direct-connected meters
+Table 2 – Minimum current ratios for direct-connected meters